MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ## Next steps
-After reviewing the information in the reports, you might decide to make changes to your Azure Information Protection policy.
+After reviewing the information in the reports, if you are using the Azure Information Protection client, you might decide to make changes to your Azure Information Protection policy.
 For instructions, see [Configuring the Azure Information Protection policy](configure-policy.md).

 If you have a Microsoft 365 subscription, you can also view label usage in the Microsoft 365 compliance center and Microsoft 365 security center.
 For more information, see [View label usage with label analytics](/Office365/SecurityCompliance/label-analytics).